Prioritizing the perpetual rise in pharmacy costs

 “Every drug first goes through a rigorous clinical review process led by our pharmacy and therapeutics committee,” Maddux says.
-“After clinical review, we also ask, ‘is there a less expensive drug available for treating the same condition with similar outcomes?’
-Those are the kind of cost benefits we weigh.”
+“As part of our clinical and coverage evaluation, we also ask, ‘Is there a less expensive drug available for treating the same condition with similar outcomes?’
+Those are the kinds of cost benefits we weigh.”

 Collaborating across the health system

-As the variety and complexity of possible treatments grow, the potential for collaboration across the health system to reduce costs and expand access grows.
-For instance, carriers are working to embed patient and prescription cost information into providers’ workflows, so they are able to make more informed decisions for their patients at the point of care.
+The potential for collaboration across the health system to reduce costs and expand access is growing with the complexity and variety of treatments.
+For instance, embedding patient and prescription cost information into providers’ workflows may enable them to make more informed decisions for their patients at the point of care.

-The Cancer Guidance Program (CGP) is an evidence-based treatment management and analytics service used by UnitedHealthcare to help ensure quality care and reduce costs.5 How it works: CGP directs oncologists to prescribe the highest-quality, most cost-efficient treatment regimen option, while also helping them quickly obtain authorizations.
+The Cancer Guidance Program (CGP) is an evidence-based treatment management and analytics service used by UnitedHealthcare to help ensure quality care and reduce costs.8 How it works: CGP directs oncologists to prescribe the highest-quality, most cost-efficient treatment regimen, while also helping them quickly obtain authorizations.

 “The Cancer Guidance Program improves the physician experience because it’s an easier path for physicians to get approvals for the entire cancer regimen, but it also improves the member experience because someone could potentially start the therapies earlier,” Maddux says.

-Another example is UnitedHealthcare PreCheck MyScript® in which prescribers get prompted when there is a lower-cost drug alternative, saving employers an average of $285 per switch and employees an average of $111 per fill when a lower-cost alternative is selected.7
+Another example is PreCheck MyScript®, which prompts prescribers when there is a lower-cost drug alternative, saving members an average of $111 each time a prescriber shifts to an alternative drug suggested by PreCheck MyScript data.9

-Optum Rx, the pharmacy care services company within Optum — an affiliate company of UnitedHealthcare — introduced a new tool this year that takes it a step further, empowering employees themselves to compare prices for traditional generic drugs based on their insurance coverage.
-These collaborations are becoming increasingly common and are necessary to change the trajectory of pharmacy care costs.
+Optum Rx®, the pharmacy care services company within Optum — an affiliate company of UnitedHealth Group — introduced a new tool this year that takes it a step further, empowering employees to compare prices for traditional generic drugs based on their insurance coverage.
+These collaborations are becoming increasingly common and are designed to help offset the trajectory of pharmacy care costs.

 Launching groundbreaking initiatives

-If people can’t easily afford the medications they need, they’re less likely to take them, which contributes to poor health outcomes.8
+If people can’t easily afford the medications they need, they’re less likely to take them, which contributes to poor health outcomes.10

 “These are life-saving drugs,” says Kelley Nolan-Maccione, chief product officer within UnitedHealthcare Employer & Individual.
 “Without these medications, the outcome of an event can be fatal.
 You don’t want to be in a situation where you are rationing them or taking a chance, because it truly can come down to life or death.”
-She knows from personal experience how vital those drugs are: Both she and her son have severe allergies, which have necessitated the use of epinephrine to prevent acute anaphylaxis.
+Nolan-Maccione knows from personal experience how vital those drugs are, since she has family members with severe allergies.

-Some of the emergency-use drugs covered by the new $0 out-of-pocket policy — which applies to about 8.3M members — might otherwise cost hundreds of dollars, Nolan-Maccione notes.10 “Parents shouldn’t have to choose between keeping a medication at school or at home due to cost barriers,” she says.
+Some of the emergency-use drugs covered by the new $0 out-of-pocket policy — which applies to about 7.5M members — might otherwise cost hundreds of dollars, Nolan-Maccione notes.12 “Parents shouldn’t have to choose between keeping a medication at school or at home due to cost barriers,” she says.

-The rise in pharmacy care costs on top of today’s economy will continue to challenge the entire health system to collaborate and innovate in ways they haven’t before to achieve better health outcomes, a simpler experience and lower costs.
+The rise in pharmacy care costs will continue to challenge the entire health system to collaborate and innovate in ways they haven’t before to achieve better health outcomes, a simpler experience and lower costs.